LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/self_1.rst.txt

 ::

-   test :-
-       self(Self),                                   % after compilation, the write/1
+   % upon compilation, the write/1 call will be
+   % the first goal on the clause body test :-
+       self(Self),
-       write('executing a method in behalf of '),    % call will be the first goal on writeq(Self), nl.                             % the clause body
+       write('executing a method in behalf of '), writeq(Self), nl.

 .. seealso::